 SIBO can be recognized by a few symptoms, which are closely related to Irritable Bowel Syndrome (IBS) symptoms (For my article on IBS, click here).
 And research even shows that bacterial overgrowth can be a trigger for IBS symptoms and vice versa.

 There are 3 ways to diagnose SIBO:

 Second.
 Doing a highly invasive test with a ‘stool’ sample from your small intestine.
-But because it is very invasive for the patient, this is hardly done.
+But because it is very invasive for the patient, this is hardly ever done.

 Third.
 A trial and error with antibiotics.
 If you’re symptoms ease with antibiotics, chances are they are being caused by bacteria.
 But I would never recommend this to any of my clients because antibiotics also just kill all your good bacteria!

-Can SIBO Cause Weight Gain Or Weight Loss?
+Can SIBO Cause Weight Gain or Weight Loss?